Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Chocolate sauce drizzled on the insides of the cup before adding the other ingredients, optional

-ICE CREAM: I love the richness that the French vanilla ice cream lends to this frosty treat; however, you can substitute it with a standard vanilla ice cream or even vanilla frozen yogurt.
-For something a little different, use chocolate ice cream instead to make what is called a brown cow.
+ICE CREAM: I love the richness that the French vanilla ice cream lends to this treat; however, you can substitute it with a standard vanilla ice cream or even vanilla frozen yogurt.

-How to Make This Root Beer Float Recipe
+How To Make This Root Beer Float Recipe

 OUR RECIPE DEVELOPER SAYS